responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 ### 5.1 Global interpretation {#section-5.1}

-In the article, the authors explore global interpretation using a figure similar to the one provided below which was reproduced from the notebook, and which illustrates the generated global relevances $r_{j,c}$ for all class-attribute pairs in both the QuickDraw and CIFAR datasets.
+In the article, the authors explore global interpretation using a figure similar to the one provided below which was reproduced from the notebook, and which illustrates the generated global relevances $r_{j,c}$ for all class-attribute pairs in the QuickDraw dataset.

 <!-- ![Global class-attribute relevances](/images/FLINT/Global_class_attribute_QuickDRAW.png) -->
 <div style="text-align:center;">
     <img src="/images/FLINT/Global_class_attribute_QuickDRAW.png" alt="Image" width="300" height="200">
 </div>

 Additionally, by running the model on the CIFAR10 and QuickDRAW dataset we got visual outputs representative of class-attribute pair analyses for both datasets.
 These outputs served as pivotal tools in elucidating interrelations and facilitating comparative assessments between attributes and classes.
-In this report, we present two figures derived from the resultant class-attribute pair analyses.
+We present below two figures derived from the resultant class-attribute pair analyses for each of the 2 datasets for sample images different from those shown in the article.

-![Class-attribute pair analysis on dataset CIFAR10](/images/FLINT/Class_attribute_pair_CIFAR10.png)
+![Class-attribute pair analysis on dataset CIFAR10](/images/FLINT/Class_attribute_pair_CIFAR10.png) *Caption: Class-attribute pair analysis on dataset CIFAR10*

-![Class-attribute pair analysis on dataset QuickDraw](/images/FLINT/Class_attribute_pair_QuickDraw.png)
+![Class-attribute pair analysis on dataset QuickDraw](/images/FLINT/Class_attribute_pair_QuickDraw.png) *Caption: Class-attribute pair analysis on dataset QuickDraw*

-We focus on class-attribute pairs with high relevance, showcasing examples in the provided figure below .
+We focus on class-attribute pairs with high relevance, showcasing examples in the provided figure above .
 For each pair, we examine Maximum Activating Samples (MAS) alongside their corresponding Activation Maximization with Partial Initialization (AM+PI) outputs.

 MAS analysis alone provides valuable insights into the encoded concept.
 For instance, on QuickDRAW dataset, attribute $\phi_{16}$  relevant for class 'Banana' activate the curve shape of the banana.
-However, AM+PI outputs offer deeper insights by elucidating which parts of the input activate an attribute function more clearly.AM+PI outputs are particularly important for attributes relevant to multiple classes.For example , on CIFAR10 dataset , attribute $\phi_{12}$ activates for 'Deer' class , but the specific focus of the attribute remains ambiguous.
+However, AM+PI outputs offer deeper insights by elucidating which parts of the input activate an attribute function more clearly.
+AM+PI outputs are particularly important for attributes relevant to multiple classes.
+For example , on CIFAR10 dataset , attribute $\phi_{12}$ activates for 'Deer' class , but the specific focus of the attribute remains ambiguous.
 The outputs of the AM+PI method indicate that attribute $\phi_{12}$ predominantly highlights the area encompassing the legs and the deer horn, characterized as the most prominently enhanced regions.

 ### 5.2 Local interpretation {#section-5.2}